ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 ## Custom string translations

-When you extend the Back Office you often need to provide labels for new elements.
+When you extend the back office you often need to provide labels for new elements.
 It is good practice to provide your labels in translations files, instead of literally, so they can be reused and translated into other languages.